eea/emrt.necd.test/README.rst

 	cd docker

-Edit the environment file containing the command that runs the tests.
+Edit the environment file (selenium.env) containing a template for storing the usernames and passwords.
-Modify the credentials accordingly for the LDAP Manager DN, Zope user, and EMRT-NECD users and roles.
+Modify the credentials accordingly for the LDAP Manager DN and EMRT-NECD users and roles.
-Run the *setup_tests* to prepare a Plone site for the tests, enter the desired tests and then remove the Plone site by running the *remove_test_site* test.

 Build the selenium test service and see the running tests: ::

-	docker-compose up -d; docker-compose logs -f selenium
+	docker-compose up -d plone memcached; docker-compose run selenium

 Please also check the ``edw.seleniumtesting`` `usage page <https://github.com/eaudeweb/edw.seleniumtesting#usage>`_ for additional information.